postmanlabs/postman-docs/src/pages/docs/postman/sending-api-requests/authorization.md

 ## Bearer Token

-A bearer token is a security token.
+A bearer token&mdash;such as the OAuth 2.0 JSON Web Token (JWT)&mdash;is a security token.
 Any user with a bearer token can use it to access data resources without using a cryptographic key.

 To use a bearer token: